dyksiu/yolov8-traffic_light_detection_with_Arduino/README.md

 print(torch.cuda.get_device_name(0))  -> USE IT IF YOU USE GPU!
 ```
 ### Arduino CLI
-If you want to compile .ino code from Python, you need to have it installed Arduino CLI (Command Line Interface).
+If you want to compile .ino code from Python, you need to have Arduino CLI(Command Line Interface) installed.
 Download link: https://arduino.github.io/arduino-cli/1.2/
-- create a folder on your disk and move and unzip the downloaded Arduino CLI file file there
+- create a folder on your disk, move and unzip the downloaded Arduino CLI file there
 - run the file arduino-cli.exe and open new cmd window
 - in new cmd window go to the directory where you have the arduino-cli.exe file, for example:
 ```